postersw/AndersonIsland/ReadMe.txt

 06/11/20.
 Ver 1.28.060620.
 Google Play # 2249 released to production.
 07/15/20.
 Ver 1.28.071420.
 Released to IOS.
 07/29.20.
 Ver 1.29.072920.
 Branch Ver129 created.
+01/02/21.
+Ver 1.29.010221.
+Display current ferry location in FERRY section on main screen.
+							IOS version built on virtual Mac using XCODE 12.2 directly.
+Uploaded to Testflight.
+							Android version #2250 still built using build.Adobe.com, even though it is not supported.
+Uploaded to play.google.com beta.
 ----------------------------------------------------------------------------------------------------------------------------------------

 GIT CREATE NEW BRANCH